3pillarlabs/spring-data-simpledb/README.md

 The primary goal of the [Spring Data](http://www.springsource.org/spring-data) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.

-[Amazon SimpleDB](http://aws.amazon.com/simpledb) is a highly available and flexible non-relational data store that offloads the work of database administration.
+[Amazon SimpleDB](http://aws.amazon.com/simpledb) is a highly available and flexible non-relational data store that offloads the work of domainPrefix administration.
 When using Amazon SimpleDB, you organize your structured data in *domains* within which you can _put data_, _get data_, or _run queries_.
 Domains consist of *items* which are described by *attribute* name-value pairs.

 The Spring Data SimpleDB module aims to provide a familiar and consistent Spring-based programming model for Amazon SimpleDB while retaining domain-specific features and capabilities.
 Key functional areas of Spring Data SimpleDB are a POJO centric model for interacting with a SimpleDB domains and easily writing a Repository style data access layer.